Centerville, Ohio: 2000 census

+Economy

+Centerville has a median household income of US$81,500 and a per capita income of US$50,770, both above the state and national averages.
+The city's unemployment rate is 5.5%, slightly below the national average.
+Centerville has a municipal property tax rate of US$2.35 per US$1,000 of assessed valuation, placing it among the lowest rates in Montgomery County.
+The city's poverty rate was 8.9%, lower than the Ohio state average of 13.2%.
+Centerville imposes an income tax rate of 5.2%, which is higher than the national average of 4.6%.
+The city's sales tax rate is 7.3%, aligning with the national average.

+Miami Valley Hospital South employs approximately 1,820 people, making it one of the largest employers in Centerville.
+The Centerville City School District has a workforce of about 1,640.
+The city includes around 1,161 businesses across multiple sectors.
+Retail trade is the largest employment category, with about 2,305 workers, followed by health care with approximately 2,137 and professional, scientific, and technical services with around 1,549.

 Arts and culture

-Stone buildings

 Centerville has the largest collection of early stone houses in the state of Ohio.
 Many are listed in the National Register of Historic Places.

-Town Hall Theatre

-The Town Hall Theatre is located in the "Heart of Centerville" and has been serving the community for over 70 years.
+The Town Hall Theatre is located in downtown Centerville.

-Heart of Centerville

 The Heart of Centerville features a selection of boutiques, restaurants and businesses in a historic setting which includes Ohio's largest collection of early stone buildings.

+Government

+Centerville has a city manager government with a seven-member city council elected at-large for four-year terms.
+The mayor, selected from among the council members, serves as the presiding officer.
+The council provides legislative direction, while the city manager oversees daily administrative operations in accordance with the council's recommendations.

 Education

-Public schools

 Centerville Public Schools are part of the Centerville City School District.
 The district has a preschool which is located in each of the two elementary schools teaching kindergarten to first grade.
 The district also has six elementary schools teaching second through fifth grade, three middle schools teaching sixth through eight grade, as well as one high school and an alternative high school.

 The other public schools in this district include: